Measles (Rubeola) Immunization Requirement

 Are there exemptions to the requirement?

-If you have medical, religious or personal reasons to be exempt from this requirement, please call us at 509-335-3575.
+If you have medical, sincerely held religious reasons to be exempt from this requirement, please call us at 509-335-3575.

 Back to Top